wcm-io/wcm-io-handler/url/src/site/markdown/usage.md

 Optionally you can implement an interface to specify in more detail the URL resolving needs of your application.
 For this you have to implement the [UrlHandlerConfig][url-handler-config] interface.
 You can extend from [AbstractUrlHandlerConfig][abstract-url-handler-config] and overwrite only what is required.

-The class you implement is a Sling Model class, and should have an @Application annotation as well with the Application ID specified via the [Application Provider interface][config-application-provider] of the configuration infrastructure.
+The class you implement is a Sling Model class, and should have an @Application annotation with the Application ID specified via the [Application Provider interface][config-application-provider] of the configuration infrastructure.

 With this you can: